Articles

 Superannuation Co-Contribution

-At the time of original posting of this article a superannuation co-contribution is available from the Government.
-Superannuation fund members who make a personal after tax superannuation contribution during the financial year, are eligible for a co-contribution of fifty cents for each dollar of such contribution, up to $500.
-Using this strategy, a superannuation investor can generate a 50% tax free return on their contribution investment within one year.
+It is still the case that a superannuation co-contribution is available from the Australian Government for eligible employees.
+Originally, superannuation fund members who made a personal after tax superannuation contribution during the financial year, were eligible for a co-contribution of fifty cents for each dollar of such contribution, up to $500.
+Using this strategy, a superannuation investor generated a 50% tax free return on their contribution investment within one year.
+The eligibility rules have changed from time-to time: the current eligibility is shown at this linked page of the ATO website.

 In broad terms, the following criteria apply: